Digital Administration

 • How to build and govern new human-centric digital services?

-• How to optimise work culture with digital technology?
+• How can work culture be optimised with digital technology?

 • How to educate society to harness the full potential of a digital nation?